If Beige Is Healing, Why Do I Still Cry in Zara?

 So why Zara?
 Why there?

-Because Zara is the color beige if it were a store.
+I happen to visit Manila, and because Zara is the color beige, if it were a store.

 It promises sophistication but delivers an existential crisis in rayon.

-Every time I walk in, it feels like a mannequin is negging me.
+The moment I walked in, it felt like a mannequin was negging me.

 "Sorry, hun.
-Your hips are too three-dimensional for this trench."
+Your legs are too three-dimensional for these jeans."

 The lighting?
 Clinical.
 The vibes?
 Apocalyptic.
 The music?
 Aggressively European.

-I went in last week for a “neutral basic” and left with three crop tops, a panic attack, and the sudden urge to text my therapist “u up?”
+I went in last week for a “neutral basic” and left with a panic attack.

 Beige Isn’t Healing.
 It’s a Cult.